Redocly/redocly-cli/docs/guides/response-contains-property.md

 ### Define the logic

-While you could hardcode the properties you want, it is better to allow configuration of these properties from the `.redocly.yaml` file.
+While you could hardcode the properties you want, it is better to allow configuration of these properties from the Redocly configuration file.

 This sets the default options as `[]`.